 Subject to fulfilling the following conditions, at the discretion of the Faculty Dean and on a case-by-case basis, applicants may be granted waivers of the Chinese Language requirement.

 The applicants concerned

-For 2019 entry, the best result in the same subject taken by a candidate in his/her three most recent attempts of the HKDSE examination was used for calculation of the admission score.
-Admission scores of applicants seeking admission on the strength of results from more than one sitting of the HKDSE examination were adjusted.
+For 2024 entry, the best result in the same subject taken by a candidate in his/her three most recent attempts of the HKDSE examination will be used for calculation of the admission score.
+Admission scores of applicants seeking admission on the strength of results from more than one sitting of the HKDSE examination will be adjusted.

 Yes.
 The University will consider your experiences and achievements in Other Learning Experiences (OLE).
 Admission to the LLB programme is based on academic merit, with consideration given to achievements of the applicants in all aspects.

 You can submit them under the Other Experiences and Achievements in Competitions/ Activities (OEA) template of your JUPAS application form.
 You may also submit your Student Learning Profile (SLP) through JUPAS for reference by the University.